What Will I See as I travel the Route

-The are planty small settlements that you will come across.
+The are plenty of small settlements that you will come across.
 Some are only a few 10’s of people but there are larger settlements of small villages and towns.
-Obvioulsy Inverness is by far the largest place on the route.
+Obviously, Inverness is by far the largest place on the route.
 Other towns that have populations of well under 10,00 are the likes of Ullapool, Durness, Dornoch, Wick, Thurso, Golspie and Lochinver.

-From rugged coastline, beaches, rural farmland, bogs, rivers, forest, lochs, and munros each coast does have it all.
+From the rugged coastline, beaches, rural farmland, bogs, rivers, forest, lochs, and Munros each coast does have it all and their own uniqueness.

 Wildlife is in abundance and changes as does the time of year you should be able to see deer, squirrels, pine martens, birds of prey, seabirds, and sea mammals such as dolphins, whales and seals.